First Party Logistics (1PL) DefinitionPosted in Logistics Parties - 3 Dec 2018, 10:41 AM

 First party logistics service provider is an entity that goes with an independent system.
 It runs its own logistics operation and it is not a secret that a company requires logistics to run a business activity.
 Logistic services can be classified into several points such as storage and forwarding.
 Logistics operation might look the same according to some individuals.
 However, the system varies.
-One of the common terms are named first party logistics or better known as 1PL.
+One of the common terms are named as 1PL.
 To shed light upon it, check these details out!

 How the First Party Logistics is Defined